CraftAcademyLabs/ca_course/week7/cooper_client_react/04_saving_data.md

   }
 ```

-The application will not complain about `saveData()` not being defined.
+The application will complain about `saveData()` not being defined.
 We need to add a new module to get this to work.
 Run:

-`touch src/Modules/PerformanceData.js`
+`$ touch src/Modules/PerformanceData.js`

 Add this:
 ```js